-While you won’t find a direct equivalent of ABS acetone smoothing for PLA, there are several other methods you can use to achieve a smooth outer surface on your prints.
+While you won’t find a direct equivalent of ABS acetone smoothing for PLA, there are several other methods you can use with PLA to get a smooth outer surface on your prints.
 Whether you just don’t like the 3D printed look, want to sell your 3D prints, or need a smooth piece for certain applications, PLA smoothing is fast and easy.

-In this article, you’ll find the most common products and techniques used in PLA smoothing, how to use them, the benefits and disadvantages of each method, and when one method should be used over another.
+In this article, you’ll find the most common products and techniques used in PLA smoothing, how to use them, and the benefits and disadvantages of each method.

 What is PLA Smoothing?